 “Then I looked, and behold, a Lamb standing on Mount Zion, and with Him one hundred and forty-four thousand, having His Father’s name written on their foreheads.”
 (Revelation 14:1)

 11. The Feasts are specifically Christian holidays.
-The Feasts are memorials of Jesus’ work.
-His past, present and future work.
-The Feasts are the road map to the entire plan of salvation and outline Christ’s work from His First Coming to His Second Coming.
-This time period was called by Crosier, “the Gospel Dispensation.”
-Jesus began His work at Passover and continues to conquer one milestone after another, passing through Pentecost and Trumpets and the Atonement, until He completes His work on the Last Great Day of the Feasts when He returns and resurrects the saints.
-(Well, even then it is not yet completed.)
+The Feasts are memorials of Jesus’ work: His past, present and future work.
+The Feasts are the road map to the entire Plan of Salvation and outline Christ’s work from His First Coming to His Second Coming.
+This is that period of time called “the Gospel Dispensation” that Crosier spoke of.
+Jesus began His work at the Cross on Passover and continues to conquer one milestone after another, passing through Pentecost and Trumpets and the Atonement, until His Second Coming on the Last Great Day of the Feasts when He resurrects His saints.
+(Well, even then it is not yet fully completed.)
 He says,

 “This is the will of the Father who sent Me, that of all He has given Me I should lose nothing, but should raise it up at the last day.
 And this is the will of Him who sent Me, that everyone who sees the Son and believes in Him may have everlasting life; and I will raise him up at the last day.”
 (John 6:39-40)

-In the completion of His work we find the assurance of salvation.
-He will loose no one that His Father gave into His hand.
+In these verses we find the assurance of salvation.
+Jesus will loose no one that His Father gave into His hand.
 He will finish His work and grant us eternal life.
-And His work is contained in lessons that are taught by the Feasts.
-This makes the Feasts even more relevant to Christians than they ever were to the Jews who could only see them as past memorials.
+And He will raise up those who are His at the Last Day!
+All His work is taught by lessons contained in His Feasts.
+This makes the Feasts even more relevant to Christians than they ever were to the Jews who could only see them as past national memorials.

 “I cannot endure iniquity and the solemn meeting.
 Your New Moons and your appointed feasts My soul hates; they are a trouble to Me, I am weary of bearing them.”
 (Isaiah 1:13-14 NKJV)

 Why did Jehovah hate their Feasts?
-Because they were filled with iniquity.
-Instead, His own memorial celebrations glorify Christ as they teach us more about Jesus in His work of salvation.
-They increase our faith in Jesus as they bring to mind memorials of His great saving power and remind us that He will do the same things to save us in the end of time.
+Because they came before Him filled with iniquity in their hearts.
+Instead, with our hearts in a state of true worship, His own memorial celebrations glorify Christ as they teach us more about Jesus in His work of salvation.

 It is inborn in mankind to keep holidays and memorials.
-But supplanting God’s set appointed meetings with paganized holidays is like filling up on junk food—we get no nourishment and plenty of empty calories, while at the same time we feel full and have no need to search for life-sustaining food.
+But replacing God’s holy Feasts with paganized holidays is like filling up on junk food—we get no nourishment and plenty of empty calories, while at the same time we feel full and have no need to search for life-sustaining food.

-We need the lessons that are contained within God’s holy worship but we are not hungering for these because we are filled with other holidays.
+Here are our two evils.
+We not only reject the voice of God when He calls to us, leaving us perishing for thirst.
+But we also set up our own idols in our hearts, as did ancient Israel, in which we can find no fountain of living water.
+We need the lessons that are contained within God’s holy worship, but we are not hungering for these because we are filled with other holidays.
 At the same time, we are dangerously walking on thin ice by continuing to forsake the voice of God calling us to return to His true worship.
 It is never going to be okay for us to put Christ’s name on a pagan feast and think we are doing God a favor.
 He is looking for people who worship Him exclusively.
-In God’s opinion, our worship determines whom we serve.

 Worship can come in many forms.
 We could kill sacrifices and burn their flesh as the ancient Hebrews were asked to do.
 Or we could lift up banners, rub beads in our hands, kiss idols, chant repetitive phrases, bow our faces to the ground 3 times per day, place gifts at the feet of statues, carry idols through the streets in a parade, decorate and embellish images with flowers and confetti, hold midnight mass and sunrise services, masquerade in costumes or cut a tree out of the forest.

-But the form of worship that God chose for us is to hold memorial services in which we engage our minds and hearts to understand and revere God for His greatness.
-To recognize that He is the Creator of the universe.
-To remember that He is the only God who saves.
-God chose memorials as His form of worship.
+But the form of worship that God chose for us is to hold memorial services in which we engage our minds and hearts to praise, understand and revere God for His greatness.
+God chose memorials as His form of worship to remember that He is the only God who saves.
+By celebrating these memorials, we acknowledge that He is the Creator of the universe.
 Within these memorial ceremonies, He asked us to eat Unleavened Bread, to afflict our souls and to build beautiful booths out of branches.
 Nothing He asks for is too hard.
 Fortunately we do not have to draw blood or cut ourselves to serve Him.
 So why is it so hard for us to submit?

 God’s meeting times have a purpose in teaching us about His saving power.
 This purpose did not come to an end at the Cross—in fact, we need these lessons now more than ever before.
 These Feasts are the tools used by God to increase our faith as they memorialize His past works, point to His future works and reveal Christ to us.
 The longer we keep pushing God away as He tries to restore these lessons, the less time we have to prepare for Jesus’ Coming.

 14. Revival.
 At each revival and reformation throughout history, God has restored His Law and returned the people to His true worship on His Feast Days.
-We see this in the days of the Exodus, Hezekiah, Josiah, Ezra, Jesus, and with the Karaites of the 10th century as God made an attempt to reform the Jewish church.
-And during the revival in 1844, God again pointed His remnant people back to His Feasts.
+We see this in the days of the Exodus, Hezekiah, Josiah, Ezra and Jesus.
+(2 Chronicles 30:21-27; 2 Chronicles 35:17-19; Nehemiah 8:13-17) The Feasts of God came to light again with the Karaites of the 10th century as God made an attempt to reform the Rabbinical practices of the Jewish church.
+(2 Chronicles 30:21-27; 2 Chronicles 35:17-19; Nehemiah 8:13-17) And during the revival in 1844, God again pointed His remnant people back to His Feasts.

 Here we are again, at another season of revival, and the church is faltering even on the very borders of the heavenly Canaan as we hesitate to put our feet in the water.
 God is seeking revival.
 He has given us His Feast Days to lead in that movement.
-If we don’t revive this time, what will become of the next generation?
+If we don’t revive this time, what will the next generation look like?

-15. Jesus.
+15. Jesus is the Master of the Feast.
 The most important reason of all is given to us in a parable by Jesus.
 He tells of the Master who invited his friends and family to his great supper but they were too busy to attend.
 (Luke 14:16-24) Their excuses may have seemed significant to them at the time, but what is a new field, a pair of oxen or a young wife in comparison with eternal salvation?
 In the last book of the Bible Jesus says, “Behold, I am coming quickly and My reward is with Me to give to everyone according to his work.”
 (Revelation 22:12) So it is true that our actions matter.
 Just as it is true that the faith and love in our hearts matters.

-When the First Angels cries, “The hour of His judgment has come,” it means that the time has come to make a decision and show the evidence of our choice by our outward actions.
+When the First Angel cries, “The hour of His judgment has come,” it means that the time has come to make a decision and show the evidence of our choice by our outward actions.
 And it should come as no surprise to us that this time of decision arrives in connection with a revival of God’s true worship.
-As the other Angels continue with their messages, we find that the final choices are made and the world is divided into 2 camps.
+As the other Angels continue with their messages, we find that the final choices are made and the world is divided into two camps.
 There are those who worship the Beast and the false god that he sets up and there are those who worship the True God who created all things.
 “Choose ye this day whom ye will serve.”
-The Feasts of the Lord will not save us.
-But they display to the world around us—and to God—that we have chosen to worship the Creator.

 People have offered so many objections to the Feasts, but are these objections founded?
 Are they truly Biblical?
 Are any of them solid enough to jeopardize our salvation?
-The outcome could be tragic if we rely on some pastors knowing more than we do.
+The outcome could be tragic if we rely on pastors, expecting that they know more than we do.
 Even pastors we respect can make mistakes.
 But, if these Feasts are written on the Tables of Stone, do we want to be found fighting against God?
 The consequence of denying a heavenly message sent from God will be devastating to our souls.